AdobeDocs/campaign-web.en/help/v8/call-center/gs-custom-channel.md

 1. Select the **[!UICONTROL Deliveries]** menu and click the **[!UICONTROL Create delivery]** button.

-1. Choose the desired custom external channel, select the associated template and click **[!UICONTROL Create delivery]** to confirm.
+1. Choose the desired custom channel, select the associated template and click **[!UICONTROL Create delivery]** to confirm.

     ![Screenshot showing the creation of a custom delivery](assets/cus-create.png){zoomable="yes"}

 1. Under **[!UICONTROL Properties]**, enter a **[!UICONTROL Label]** for the delivery.